sta279-f25/sta279-f25.github.io/about.md

 * These resources may be used, unless otherwise stated, on homework and class activities
 * These resources may *not* be used on exams
-* Rules for the projects will be specified in the project descriptions
+* Rules for projects will be specified in the project descriptions
 * If you have obtained code from the internet or an AI tool, you must **explicitly cite** where you have obtained the code (both code you used directly and code used as an inspiration).
 Any reused code that is not explicitly cited will be treated as plagiarism and may result in a grade of 0.
     * If the code was obtained from a site like StackOverflow, provide a URL to the post
     * If the code was generated with help from an AI tool, provide the name of the tool and the queries you used